sspnyc/news-feed/README.md

-# news-feed
-creating a curated news feed from social networks
+# Creating creating a curated news feed from social networks